aripiz/weworld-maipiuinvisibili2023/README.md

 The dashboard consists of a Dash web application written in Python.
 The styling of the website employs Bootstrap themes and components.

-You can access the final version at [this link](https://weworld-maipiuinvisibili.azurewebsites.net/).
+You can access the final version [here](https://weworld-maipiuinvisibili.azurewebsites.net/).